 - Before you step off the kerb, make eye contact with an approaching driver so they’re aware of you

-- Wait for vehicles to stop completely before you begin crossing the road
+- Always wait for vehicles to stop completely before you begin crossing the road

 - Use safe places to cross the road such as pedestrian crossings or traffic lights with pedestrian signals